Great League Tier List

 Registeel

 Despite the slight nerf to Zap Cannon, Registeel is still a highly used and incredibly strong Steel type tank.
-It has the ability to deal out massive nuke Charge Move damage and paired with Lock-On means that it can get to these moves insanely quick..
+It has the ability to deal out massive nuke Charge Move damage and paired with Lock-On means that it can get to these moves insanely quickly.

 Attackers